Urigo/angular-meteor/README.md

 ````

 ### Start using Meteor in your Angular2 app:
-This packages comes with some modules that makes it easy to use Meteor in Angular2.
+This package comes with some modules that makes it easy to use Meteor in Angular2.
 To load that modules, you will need to bootsrap your app with the help of this package's bootstraper.

 To do that, import ````bootstrap```` from Meteor-Angular2 package and remove previous one imported from ````angular2/angular2````: